AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

       Version of launch template.
 Default version is used if version is not specified.
     AllowedPattern: '^[1-9]\d*$'
+  AutoReleaseTime:
+    Type: String
+    Description: >-
+      Auto release time for created instance, Follow ISO8601 standard using UTC time. format is 'yyyy-MM-ddTHH:mm:ssZ'.
+Not bigger than 3 years from this day onwards
   PeriodUnit:
     Type: String
     Description: >-